chinchalinchin/scrilla/README.txt

     AV_QUERY_URL="https://www.alphavantage.co/query?apikey=XXXXX&function=TIME_SERIES_DAILY&symbol"

 A 'sample.env' file has been included to demonstrate the appropriate format.
-Once the API KEY has been set, execute the /app/statistcs.py script and provide the ticker symbols you wish to anaylze.
-For example, if I wanted to calculate the statistics for the Facebook (FB), Amazon (AMZN) and Exxon (XOM), I would execute the following command from the project's root directory,
+Once the API KEY has been set, execute the ./main.py script.
+Supply this script an argument with a dash that specifies the function you wish to execute and the ticker symbols you wish to apply the function to.
+For example, if I wanted to calculate the risk-return profile for the Facebook (FB), Amazon (AMZN) and Exxon (XOM), I would execute the following command from the project's root directory,

-    python ./app/statistics.py FB AMZN XOM
+    python ./main.py -s FB AMZN XOM

+To list the available functions for pynance, use the '-h' flag to print a help message, i.e.

+    python ./main.py -h